alex-mayfield/fmsreport/pages/1_about.md

 This data is released under the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).
 As such it is free to use and adapt with proper attribution.
 Please use the following citation:

-- Thomas Whitaker, Matthew Preston, Alex Mayfield, and Joseph Wang.
+- Thomas Whittaker, Matthew Preston, Alex Mayfield, and Joseph Wang.
 "Funding Mission Schools: An Exploratory Online Report" (09 May 2024).
 Accessed {{ site.time | date: '%d %B %Y' }}. https://www.fmsreport.com.